Numbing Char-siuIsh Eggplants

 Black Sesame Holiday Star Bread with Citrus Glaze

-A fluffy tear & share bread with hot chocolate for breakfast is a special memory during Christmas holidays and I wanted to create something that would capture the spirit of Christmas along with my love for bread and that memory!
+A fluffy tear and share bread with hot chocolate for breakfast is a special memory during Christmas holidays and I wanted to create something that would capture the spirit of Christmas along with my love for bread and that memory!
 A two-tone milk bread dough perfumed with cardamom and citrus zest.
 Filled with the sesame crunch butter and finished with a sweet aromatic glaze.
 It’s soft, nutty, aromatic, tangy and quite special…

 I created this recipe for Rooted Fare ‘s Holiday Bakes contest however due to my nut allergy I couldn’t taste it, so obviously I made a simple sweetened sesame paste version and loved the contrast of slight bitterness from black sesame with the floral tang from both cardamom and the glaze.
 Making it again tomorrow!